Restriction Digest of Plasmid DNA

 Note: To determine which restriction enzymes will cut your DNA sequence (and where they will cut), use a sequence analysis program such as Addgene's Sequence Analyzer.

 Determine an appropriate reaction buffer by reading the instructions for your enzyme.

 Note: If you are conducting a double digest (digesting with two enzymes at the same time), you will need to determine the best buffer that works for both of your enzymes.
-Most companies will have a compatibility chart, such as the double digest chart from NEB.
+Most companies will have a compatibility chart, such as the double digest finder tool from NEB.
 If you cannot find a buffer that is appropriate for both of your enzymes, you will need to digest with one enzyme first in the buffer for enzyme 1, repurify the cut plasmid, and then conduct the second digest in the buffer for enzyme 2.

 In a 1.5mL tube combine the following:

 Note: The amount of DNA that you cut depends on your application.
 Diagnostic digests typically involve ∼500ng of DNA, while molecular cloning often requires 1-3µg of DNA.
 The total reaction volume usually varies from 10-50µL depending on application and is largely determined by the volume of DNA to be cut.